Oil vs. Oil-Less Air Compressor: Which Should You Choose?

 Our Favorite Oil Air Compressor: DEWALT D55146 Air Compressor

 If you need an oil air compressor and don’t mind spending an extra few bucks, we recommend the DEWALT D55146 Air Compressor.
 It offers an impressive 225 PSI storage tank and a really powerful engine.
-As an added bonus, this compressor is very quiet and also very easy to store, which is great if space is at a premium in your home.
+As an added bonus, it is very quiet and easy to store, which is great if space is at a premium in your home.

 Our Favorite Oil-Less Air Compressor: California Air Tools 8010 Steel Tank Air Compressor

 If you’re looking for an oil-less air compressor, we recommend the California Air Tools 8010 Steel Tank Air Compressor.
 It fills up very quickly (a little less than three minutes) and is surprisingly easy to use and quiet while running.
-To top things off, it’s very affordable as well.
+To top things off, it’s affordable.

 Just be careful when making your choice.
 An air compressor is an investment, and you’ll want to choose a model with many years of life ahead of it!